 To help with resolving past traumas, I have taken additional training in Eye Movement Desensitization and Reprocessing (EMDR), and Internal Family Systems (IFS).

-As a fellow human being, I admit that my own family has faced a lot of traumas, and that is why I developed an interest in the field.
+As a fellow human being, I do not mind disclosing that my own family faced a lot of traumas, and that is why I developed an interest in the field.
 I also felt helped and supported considerably by counseling and therapy in my life.
 Having walked the journey myself with the help and guidance of another, I feel it is my duty and privilege to do the same for others.
 I hope to have the honor of joining you on your journey!

 Identity and Differences